top of page

 We have Ruby's parents Agatha Gillman (voiced by Toni Collette) and Arthur Gillman (voiced by Colman Domingo).
 If Ruby feels like a copy of Mei, then Agatha feels like a copy of Ming.
 Granted she's not as over-the-top or used as an antagonistic foil like Ming is but her arc is as super predictable and generic as it gets and she feels so underdeveloped in spite of everything.
 Like she's this powerful warrior that just left the ocean world and decided to live among humans.
 Why?
 Never explained.
 She just did and that was that.
 Arthur hasn't got much else to offer compared to Agatha so he's not worth going in to.

 And now we move on to the villain of the movie, Chelsea (voiced by Annie Murphy), or should I say Queen Nerissa given that's who she really is.
 What's weird about her is that her being the villain was clearly meant to be a twist...only for the adverts to give it away.
 Like why would you do that?
 Granted they didn't spoil the twist of her actually being Queen Nerissa but still, if her being evil was meant to be a twist then why did they spoil it in the trailers?
 And what's worse is that the twist just ruins the character for me.
-They really had something interesting going for her by making her seem like typical attention-seeking girl who loves nothing more than flaunting her vanity only to have her turn out to be much nicer and not as shallow as she presents herself but for some unfathomable reason, someone in the writing team though, making her a twist villain was a good idea.
+They really had something interesting going for her by making her seem like typical attention-seeking girl who loves nothing more than flaunting her vanity only to have her turn out to be much nicer and not as shallow as she presents herself, but for some unfathomable reason, someone in the writing team thought making her a twist villain was a good idea.
 And people gave Disney flack for that back in the 2010's. =P Again, Chelsea shouldn't have been the villain here and there shouldn't have been a big reveal regarding her.

 Instead, the villain should've been Grandmamah (voiced by the legendary Jane Fonda).
 She's the queen of the oceans and is also a giant kraken herself.
 She seeks to protect the world from threats and has this deep-seated prejudice against mermaids for how evil they are.
 She should've been used as an example on how lifelong grudges only cause more harm to future generations and she needs to let go of her prejudice by seeing not all mermaids are bad...but no. She's absolutely justified in her hatred and mermaids are the bad guys.
 What kind of lesson is that to teach people?
 That if you're prejudiced, you're perfectly justified in being that way and that everyone in a single group is bad no matter what?
 She would've been a much stronger character if she was the villain instead of Chelsea.

 The rest if the cast aren't really worth going over.
-Uncle Brill (voiced by Will Forte) is an annoying comic relief who acts like that one guy who won't leave the stage unless somebody laughs at him, Connor (voiced by Jaboukie Young-White) is the bland love interest, Ruby's friends are just a bunch of stereotypes that barely qualify as characters and like with Ruby and Agatha, feel like lesser versions of Mei's friends from Turning Red, Captain Gordon Lighthouse (voiced by Will Forte) is just a typical conspiracy nut whom like Uncle Brill is never funny and Sam Gillman (voiced by Blue Chapman) is Ruby's little brother who just...exists.
+Uncle Brill (voiced by Sam Richardson) is an annoying comic relief who acts like that one guy who won't leave the stage unless somebody laughs at him, Connor (voiced by Jaboukie Young-White) is the bland love interest, Ruby's friends are just a bunch of stereotypes that barely qualify as characters and like with Ruby and Agatha, feel like lesser versions of Mei's friends from Turning Red, Captain Gordon Lighthouse (voiced by Will Forte) is just a typical conspiracy nut whom like Uncle Brill is never funny and Sam Gillman (voiced by Blue Chapman) is Ruby's little brother who just...exists.
 That's all I can mention about him.

 The characters are a hodgepodge of problems for they either feel like inferior rehashes of the cast of Turning Red or they feel like they've been given the wrong roles to play.
 If they weren't such copycats and the villains were switched around, we could've had a better cast of characters to tell this story with...